MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

        - Unsupported Items: This field indicates a list of all conditions, exceptions, and actions (response rules) that may not be supported for migration.
        - Delete button: This button will remove the selected policy from the scope of migration.

-2. After reviewing, click **Next** to move to the next step.
+2. After reviewing, select **Next**.

 ### Step 5: Test or turn on your policies

-After you've completed all the previous steps, your Symantec DLP policy is ready to be imported to Microsoft DLP platform.
+After you've completed all the previous steps, your Symantec DLP policy is ready to be imported to Microsoft Purview DLP platform.

  :::image type="content" source="../media/start-migration.png" alt-text="Screenshot of DLP Policy migration.":::